SpherionOS/PsiphonLinux/README.md

 3. `git clone https://github.com/SpherionOS/PsiphonLinux.git` Clones the PsiphonLinux repository
 4. `cd PsiphonLinux` Changes the directory to PsiphonLinux
 5. `chmod +x psiphon-tunnel-core-x86_64` Gives the executable permission to the psiphon binary
+6. `chmod +x psiphon.sh` Gives the executable permission to the psiphon startup script

 ## Automatic Installation (Beta)
 1. Ensure wget is installed.
 If wget is not installed, look up the installation guide for your Linux distro